JuneXll/readme-generator/README.md

 # README-Generator

 ## Description
-With this README Genterator, a user will be able to create a README file.
+With this README Generator, a user will be able to create a README file.
 This will allow a user to create clean and clear README files for their projects.

 ## Table of Contents
 - [Installation](#installation)